Noosa Trail Network

 Horse riders can also use the SEQ Horse Trail Network in areas of the Noosa Shire controlled by the State Government.
 View maps and other details here.

 Council apologises for any inconvenience these closures cause:

 - Due to the COVID-19 event all camping along the Noosa Trail Network is prohibited until further notice.

 - Trail 2: The Camphor Road car park is temporarily closed.
 The nearest alternative parking is the Cooran Active Riders Grounds.

-- Trail 4 and 8: Sections of Trail 4 and 8 will be closed at various times from July 2019 while plantation timber is being harvested.
+- Trail 4: Sections of Trail 4 will be closed at various times while plantation timber is being harvested.
 Signs will be displayed onsite.
 Further updates will be provided.

 For more information, contact council's customer service centre.